unpoly/unpoly/README.md

 - `cd` into `spec_app`
 - Install dependencies by running `bundle install`

-To run Jasmine tests for Up.js:
+To run Jasmine tests for Unpoly:

 - `cd` into `spec_app`
 - Start the Rails server by running `rails server`